Criminal Background Check — Country Guide

 From ordering the national-level check to shipping it with your EPIK final document packet.

 Submit fingerprints (or an online request where applicable) to your country's national criminal records authority.
 State, provincial, or local checks are NOT accepted by Korean Immigration.
-For most applicants, this is the longest step — start the moment you pass your EPIK interview.
+Start as early as the issuing authority ALLOWS — waiting for the EPIK interview result causes failures, but starting before you are eligible burns the 6-month validity window.
+For most applicants, this is the longest step.

 Receive the CRC

-Delivery times range from 2 weeks (US Channeler, UK ACRO) to 14–20 weeks (South Africa SAPS).
-Double-check that every name field and date of birth exactly matches your passport before moving to the apostille step — mismatches will be rejected at the visa interview.
+Delivery times range from 2 weeks (US Channeler, UK Basic DBS) to 8–10 weeks (DIRCO walk-in) or 14–20 weeks (South Africa SAPS standard).
+Double-check that every name field and date of birth exactly matches your passport before moving to the apostille step — mismatches will be rejected during consulate visa review.

-Send the physical CRC to your country's apostille authority (US Dept of State, UK FCDO, Australia DFAT, etc.).
-For the small number of countries still outside the Hague Convention, the path is authentication by your country's foreign ministry + legalization at the Korean consulate.
+Send the physical CRC to your country's apostille authority (US Dept of State, UK FCDO, Australia DFAT, DIRCO South Africa, etc.).
+All 7 EPIK source countries are parties to the Hague Apostille Convention, so the apostille is the correct and only path — no consular authentication is needed.

 Photocopy Before Submission

 Once the apostilled CRC is back in your hands, make multiple photocopies.
-The Korean consulate may request a photocopy during your E-2 visa interview, and you'll want a backup copy at home for your own records.
+Visa interviews are generally not required for E-2-2, but the Korean consulate may request a photocopy during document review — and you'll want a backup copy at home for your own records.

 Submit with EPIK Final Documents Packet